How postmen, and their wives, may help set India's monetary policy

 Last week, a committee formed by Reserve Bank of India (RBI) Governor Raghuram Rajan proposed making CPI the central bank's main inflation measure and using it to set an inflation target, part of sweeping proposals to revamp monetary policy in a country that has long struggled with high inflation.

-It would make CPI the most important data followed by the central bank and key in determining changes in interest rates that could affect millions of dollars in investments and loans.
+It would make CPI the most important data followed by the RBI and key in determining changes in interest rates that could affect millions of dollars in investments and loans.

 For years, India has been an outlier among major economies by relying as its main inflation gauge on changes in wholesale prices, collected from India's cities.
 That was because the CPI was seen as too heavily geared to food prices, which are unresponsive to the ups and downs of interest rates because people have to eat.